 Rachel graduated Magna Cum Laude from Virginia Tech with a Bachelor of Science degree in Finance.
-She is a CERTIFIED FINANCIAL PLANNER™ professional and is currently pursuing a Masters in Taxation from Villanova University’s Charles Widger School of Law.
+She is a CERTIFIED FINANCIAL PLANNER™ professional and obtained a Masters in Taxation from Villanova University’s Charles Widger School of Law.
 In 2016, Rachel was named one of InvestmentNews’ “40 Under 40”.
 In 2018 she was named one of “Ten Young Advisors to Watch” by Financial Advisor Magazine and was awarded “Rising Star” by InvestmentNews’ Women to Watch.
 A thought leader in her profession, Rachel has been quoted in InvestmentNews and published in the Journal of Financial Planning.

 Rachel is an active member of the Financial Planning Association, and formerly served as NexGen National President.
 She was instrumental in forming a NexGen community within the Philadelphia Tri-State Area, where she served as the local Director for three years.
 In addition to her leadership within the industry, Rachel is passionate about increasing financial literacy within her community.
 She taught a twelve-week pro bono financial education class to survivors of domestic abuse and volunteers with Invest in Girls, teaching high school sophomores important concepts related to budgeting and personal finance.

 Rachel lives in Fairmount with her husband, Sean, daughter, Audrey, and dog, Lane.
 She plays women’s Ice Hockey for the Philadelphia Freeze, and enjoys spending time with family and exploring Philadelphia’s restaurant scene.

 Getting to know Rachel